TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/SSRF - Server-side request forgery.md

 5. Amend the path to delete the target user:
     `/product/nextProduct?path=http://192.168.0.12:8`

-Analysis:
+**Analysis**:

-- after decoding the `stockapi` parameter we observe that is not using a URL as http://example.com to make a request to a different host (it using a redirecting url)
+1. after decoding the `stockapi` parameter we observe that is not using a URL as http://example.com to make a request to a different host (it using a redirecting url)
 	![[Pasted image 20241002202146.png]]

-- if we try to modify i, we get a error on this topic so we need to change our approach and find a redirect link(see next product page)
+2. if we try to modify i, we get a error on this topic so we need to change our approach and find a redirect link(see next product page)
 	![[Pasted image 20241002202326.png]]
 	![[Pasted image 20241002202550.png]]

-- we will use the url of the next-product page to test execution of an open redirect
+3.  we will use the url of the next-product page to test execution of an open redirect
 	![[Pasted image 20241002202855.png]]

-- copy this request back into the `stockApi` parameter(URL encode it) in order to make a request towards the `admin` host page.
+4. copy this request back into the `stockApi` parameter(URL encode it) in order to make a request towards the `admin` host page.
 	**note**: we have to fuzz trough all list ip range to find out that one that is running in 8080 port (in our case is 192.168.0.**12**:8080)
 	![[Pasted image 20241002203438.png]]
 	![[Pasted image 20241002203759.png]]

 ## **6. Blind SSRF with Shellshock exploitation**
 This site uses analytics software which fetches the URL specified in the Referer header when a product page is loaded.